a woman and a child playing in a tent

 International Child Adoption

-Under this policy, the child may immigrate immediately after the adoption in a foreign country or may immigrate to the U.S. to be adopted here.
+Under this policy, the child may immigrate immediately after the adoption to a foreign country or to the U.S. to be adopted here.

-Depending on the country, some international child adoptions will be final at that point.
-Others will require international adoption approval by an American court.
+As stated above, some international child adoptions will be final at that point.
+Others, however, will require approval from an American court for international adoption.
 In this regard, a family law attorney specializing in adoptions may be necessary.

 Is the Cost of Adoption Expensive?

 Adopting a child is expensive primarily because of the lengthy process and the number of professionals that must be involved in the process.
-The types of professionals include attorneys, counselors, doctors, and adoption specialists.
+Professionals include attorneys, counselors, doctors, and adoption specialists.

-As of July 2022, According to national reporting services, the cost of adopting a child in the United States ranges between $20,000 and $45,000.
+According to Today.com, the Child Welfare Information Gateway from the U.S. Department of Health and Human Services reports that the cost of adopting a child in the United States ranges between $20,000 and $45,000.

 Suppose the child has not yet been born when the process begins.
 In that case, the adoptive parents generally must provide for the costs of adopting a child and all reasonable pregnancy-related medical and living expenses of the birth mother.
 This can amount to several thousand dollars in an adoption search.